lsst-sqre/sqr-107/index.md

 **Helm Hook Automation**: Trigger schema updates automatically during ArgoCD deployments

+**Schema Management**: Repertoire owns schema version configuration and loading.

 **Metadata Publication**: Metadata about a schema release is published to some public versioned URL as part of the release process

 **Versioning and Discovery**: The deployed version of the schema is recorded in the database and available from service discovery along with the corresponding links to published metadata

 ### 3.2 TAP_SCHEMA Structure